csm/anomalies/README.md

     * Inputs:
         * Your custom error code (usually a string, but may be whatever you like).
         * A description string of your custom error code.
+* `toAnomaly`: ensure a value is an anomaly.
+    * Input: any value.
+    * Output: an anomaly; if already an anomaly, returns the input.
+If an instance of `Error`, returns an anomaly with category `Fault` and `message` set to the message field of the error.
+Otherwise, returns an anomaly with category `Fault`.

 ## Immutable Values